cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 }
 ```

 It’s a very simple _bean_ class (so with getters and setters).
-We choose this format because Vert.x is relying on Jackson to map object to and from JSON.
+We choose this format because Vert.x is relying on Jackson to map objects to and from JSON.

 Now, let’s create a couple of article.
 In the `MyFirstVerticle` class, add the following code: